nicolas-kuechler/doe-suite/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-After completing the getting started section, it should be possible to run the [example](experiments/design/example.yml) experiment that creates one client and one server instance, runs the python scripts in [demo](demo) and fetches the results.
+After completing the getting started section, it should be possible to run the [example](experiments/design/example.yml) experiment that creates one client and one server instance runs the python scripts in [demo](demo) and fetches the results.

 ### Prerequisites